Gene Therapy

 There are a few ways this can be done including:

-A phase I/II clinical trial of gene therapy to replace a normal copy of the gene that causes Stargardt’s disease, ABCA4, is currently underway.
+A phase I/II clinical trial of gene therapy to replace a normal copy of the gene that causes Stargardt’s disease, ABCA4, has been undertaken.

-Sanofi are conducting the trial, which is taking place in Portland, USA (Oregon Health and Science University) and Paris, France (Centre National d’Ophtalmologie des Quinze-Vingts).
+Sanofi were conducting the trial, which took place in Portland, USA (Oregon Health and Science University) and Paris, France (Centre National d’Ophtalmologie des Quinze-Vingts).

 A healthy copy of the gene is being surgically administered under the retina with the use of a vector in the form of a virus, which will carry the healthy copy of the ABCA4 gene and deliver it to the light sensitive cells, the photoreceptors, in the outer retina.

-There have been no safety concerns to date, with some evidence of benefit in a small number of patients with early mild Stargardt disease.
-The trial is on-going.
+There have been no safety concerns to date, with some evidence of benefit in a small number of patients with early mild Stargardt's disease.
+The trial has been stopped not for safety reasons, but due to the Sponsor Sanofi deciding not to continue development of this therapy.

 Alternative Genetic Therapy Approach